locka99/opcua/samples/modbus-server/README.md

 1. `name` - An alpha numeric name which must be unique
 2. `number` - the number of the register / coil, i.e. 0-9999, 10001-19999, 30001-39999, 40001-49999.
 The number MUST resolve to a
 value being captured.
-3. `data_type` - for register types.
-Coils are ALWAYS `Boolean`.
-For registers this allows the data type of the value to be changed and for more than one consecutive registers to be treated as one value.

-Aliases for registers can be coerced into other types according to the following rules:
+3. `data_type` - for register types ONLY.
+The type coerces the value in the register(s) to another type.
+Some data types will read from consecutive registers to create a value according to the following rules:

 * Boolean - 1 register.
-A value of 0 is false, otherwise true.
+A register with a value of 0 becomes `false`, otherwise `true`.
 * Byte - 1 register.
 Value is clamped 0 to 255, i.e. if the value is > 255, it reports as 255
 * SByte - 1 register bytes treated as a signed 16-bit integer is clamped -127 to 128, i.e. if the value < -127 or > 128 it reports as one of those limits else the real value.
 * UInt16 - 1 register.
 Default register format.